BenConstable9/personal-blog/content/posts/improving-retrieval-augmented-generation-with-semantic-ranking.md

 ### 4. System Prompt

-Simmilarly to the last Semantic Kernel plugin developed, a system prompt is setup to give the LLM knowledge about this plugin.
+Similarly to the last Semantic Kernel plugin developed, a system prompt is setup to give the LLM knowledge about this plugin.
 Unlike the SQL system prompt, we don't need to provide any information on the contents of AI Search as it only needs to provide a plain text query.

 ```python
 from semantic_kernel.functions import kernel_function